 Roberta Cooper Ramo

-A graduate, magna cum laude, of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
-She has received honorary degrees from the University of Missouri at Kansas City, the University of Colorado, the University of Denver, Golden Gate University, the University of South Carolina and Lewis & Clark.
-She is a partner with New Mexico's largest law firm—Modrall Sperling, P.A.
-Mrs. Ramo concentrates her practice in the areas of mediation, arbitration, business law, real estate, probate and estate planning.
-She has particular expertise in working with large institutional and corporate entities in strategic planning and problem solving.
+A magna cum laude graduate of the University of Colorado, Roberta Cooper Ramo earned her law degree from the University of Chicago.
+She has received six honorary degrees.
+She is a partner with New Mexico’s largest law firm—Modrall Sperling, P.A.
+Mrs. Ramo concentrates her practice in transactional work and arbitration.
+She has particular expertise in working with large corporate and nonprofit entities in strategic planning and governance.

 Mrs. Ramo was appointed by President Clinton to serve on the National Advisory Council on Violence Against Women.
-Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC) chaired by George Mitchell, which has made recommendations for reformation of the USOC.
-She was then appointed by Senator John McCain to co-chair a committee to reform governance of the International Olympic Committee.
+Mrs. Ramo also served on the five-member commission appointed by the United States Olympic Committee (USOC), which made recommendations for reformation of the USOC.
+She was appointed by Senator John McCain to co-chair a committee to reform governance of the International Olympic Committee.

-Mrs. Ramo is recognized in Who's Who in America.
-She served for six years on the University of New Mexico's board of regents and was president of the board for two years.
-University of New Mexico is a top 50 research university, and during her tenure she led the university in establishing a science and technology corporation, in going through major real estate management issues, and in instituting new long-range strategic planning.
-In 1993, she received the Governor's Distinguished Public Service Award for community service in New Mexico.
-In 2000, Mrs. Ramo was made an honorary member of the Bar of England and Wales and of Gray's Inn, and she was appointed to the CPR Institute for Dispute Resolution's National Panel of Distinguished Neutrals.
+Mrs. Ramo is a member of the American Academy of Arts and Sciences and is recognized in Who’s Who in America.
+She served for six years on the University of New Mexico’s board of regents and was president of the board for two years.
+During her tenure, she led the university in establishing a science and technology corporation.
+In 1993, she received the Governor’s Distinguished Public Service Award for community service in New Mexico.
+In 2000, Mrs. Ramo was made an honorary member of the Bar of England and Wales and of Gray’s Inn.
+In August 2015, she received the ABA Medal.